( 60 ECTS Credits )

 Finance, Fees and Accommodation

 Admission and tuition fees apply for students from countries outside the EU/EEA.
-The tuition fee at the Royal Institute of Art is 307 000 SEK for the academic year 2016/2017 and the admission fee is 900 SEK.
+The tuition fee at the Royal Institute of Art is 313 000 SEK per academic year and the admission fee is 900 SEK.
 There is a scholarship available to cover the tuition fee.
 The scholarship is awarded to one student and the application is made through the digital application for the programme.
 International students who have been accepted to a study programme in Sweden must show financial means of support during study time to the immigration authorities in order to obtain a study visa.
 Info about fees 2017-18

 In terms of accomodation, The Royal Institute of Art is a partner of HousingAnywhere.com, the international student-to-student housing platform.
 Students who are coming from abroad to Stockholm can find & book a student room on www.HousingAnywhere.com.
 The rooms on this platform are offered by private landlords and our students that go abroad for a study abroad semester, exchange, Erasmus or internship.
 Using the platform itself is completely free for you as a student; when you make a concrete booking an administrative fee will be charged as a part of Housing Anywhere’s secure booking system.